Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 119:
 - By RetroAdvance64.
-- A direct remake to the original Ship.
-A more clean and modernized version of the idea that in retrospect, it was poorly implemented.
+- [Re-made by the original artist] -- "No idea what i was smoking with the details back in the day".

 ship 121:
 - By ML500.